What actually slows people down in HYROX? A look at the splits from singles finishers at HYROX Bengaluru 2026 (Season 8)

 | HYROX Pro Women | 63 | 1:32:47 | 2:00:13 | 2:40:56 | 68:09 |

 The shape of the data is the same in all four divisions.
-So for clarity we’ll use Open Men (n=1,799 valid results) as the worked example and call out the others where they differ meaningfully.
+So for clarity we’ll use Open Men (n=1,799 valid results) as the worked example and call out the others where they differ significantly.

 The race has three time components: 8 runs (8 km in total), 8 stations, and the Roxzone.
 Splitting the 58:56 top-to-bottom gap in the men’s race across those three: